shyamalapati/my-projects/awstest/README.md

 You may get the below error

-Unable to build cipher with the provided algorithm and padding: Illegal key
+"Unable to build cipher with the provided algorithm and padding: Illegal key"

 THe following link explains the issue and resolution